MataKralova/Harvard/Final_Project/README.md

+For a 2 min demo video see https://youtu.be/ynhmIHbV9DU

 Mata's Books

 My parents have a lot of books and during the COVID quarantine, my sister and I set up to do an inventory of all those books,